kangaree/gggggame/README.md

 ### Background

 GGGGGame is a falling sand game.
 A falling sand game is a type of particle simulation game.
 They allow the user to place particles of different elements on a "canvas".
 The particles can interact with other particles in various ways, and may be affected by gravity.
-Many complex effects may be achieved.
-Many versions of the Falling Sand Game have been written since its introduction as a web-based Java applet on the Dofi-Blog in 2005.
+Many versions of the falling sand game have been written since its introduction as a web-based Java applet on the Dofi-Blog in 2005.

 Examples:
 https://sandspiel.club/